Who Is Amanda Seyfried?

 In early 2012, Seyfried appeared in the thriller Gone and played Cosette in the Oscar-nominated film adaptation of Les Misérables.
 Seyfried's 2013 projects included voicing the role of M.K. in the animated movie Epic, as well as appearing in the drama The End of Love, and the biopic Lovelace, in which she portrayed adult film star Linda Lovelace to critical acclaim.
 In 2015, she appeared in the comedy Ted 2 and Pan, in which she played Peter Pan's mother.

-Seyfried has continued taking on a steady number of film roles including The Last Word (2017), First Reformed (2017), Gringo (2018), and the sequel to Mamma Mia! entitled Mamma Mia!
+Seyfried has continued taking on a steady number of film roles including The Last Word (2017), First Reformed (2017), Gringo (2018) and Mamma Mia!
 Here We Go Again (2018).
+The following year, she featured prominently in the family film The Art of Racing in the Rain, alongside Milo Ventimiglia.

 Awards & Recognition